Be The First

 Together, we can help deliver the first tobacco-free generation.

-We’re helping deliver the first generation to be tobacco-free.
-As the nation’s largest pharmacy innovation company, CVS Health is uniquely positioned to help people on their path to better health, which includes playing a leading role in helping people lead tobacco-free lives.
-That’s why, through our company and the CVS Health Foundation, we’re investing $50 million and working with the nation’s leading anti-tobacco and youth organizations to support comprehensive education, advocacy, tobacco control and healthy behavior programming to help those who smoke quit and ensure those who don’t never start.
+We’re helping deliver the first tobacco-free generation.
+As the nation’s largest health care innovation company, CVS Health is uniquely positioned to help people on their path to better health, which includes playing a leading role in helping people lead tobacco-free lives.
+That’s why, through our company and the CVS Health and Aetna Foundations, we’ve invested $50 million over the last five years, working with the nation’s leading anti-tobacco and youth organizations to support comprehensive education, advocacy, tobacco control and healthy behavior programming.

-In addition, we have invested in tobacco-free resources for students, parents, teachers, schools and youth organizations.
+One of our main focus areas has been investing in tobacco-free resources for students, parents, teachers, schools and youth organizations.
 These tools and curricula cover topics including the dangers of tobacco, e-cigarette use, healthy behaviors, and advocacy training.
+We have compiled a list of our resources.

 With our partners, we’re working towards contributing to a 3% decline in youth smoking rate; a 10% decline in the number of new youth smokers; and doubling the number of tobacco-free colleges and universities.